 It would be a good idea to work through all 3 of these tests to determine if you should cook with the meat or not.

-When you grind meat you are adding a lot more surface area and increasing the chance of bacteria to be able to grab hold of the raw ground turkey.
+When you grind meat you are adding a lot more surface area and increasing the chance of bacteria being able to grab hold of the raw ground turkey.

 1. Smell the ground turkey

 If it has a sour smell or an off smell at all then it is best to give it a toss.
-We are talking about poultry and it can carry bacteria like E. coli, salmonella and more… just like chicken.
+We are talking about poultry and it can carry bacteria like E. coli, salmonella, and more… just like chicken.